jazzfelix/libumusic/README.md

-# libumusic

-Microcontroller Music Library
+# libumusic - Microcontroller Music Library

+Currently this is just a parser for MIDI messages.
+It is optimised for running on microcontrollers.
+It is very fast and uses very low memory.